jedrichards/node-deployment/README.md

 [Upstart](http://upstart.ubuntu.com) is an event driven daemon which handles the automatic starting of services at boot, as well as optionally respawning them if their associated process dies.
 Additionally it exposes a handy command line API for manipulating the services with commands like `sudo start servicename`, `sudo stop servicename`, `sudo restart servicename` and `sudo status servicename` etc.

-A service can be added to Upstart by placing a valid Upstart job configuration file in the `/etc/init` directory.
-Configuration files having the naming format `servicename.conf`.
-It's important to note that the Upstart config files execute as root so `sudo` and `su` etc. is not needed.
+A service can be added to Upstart by placing a valid Upstart job configuration file in the `/etc/init` directory, with configuration files having the naming format `servicename.conf`.
+It's important to note that the Upstart config files execute as `root` so `sudo` and `su` etc. is not needed.

 In the context of a Node app we can use Upstart to daemonize the app into a system service.
 In other words we can start the app with a command like `sudo start proxy-node-app` and have it run in the background without taking over our shell or quiting when we exit our SSH session.
 Upstart's `start on`, `stop on` and `respawn` directives allow us to have the app automatically restarted on reboot and when it quits unexpectedly.
 What's more Upstart's start/stop API provides a useful control point for Monit to hook onto (more on that later).